crosswalk-project/crosswalk-website/documentation/18-Screens.md

 #### Resize the sprites

 One side-effect of changing the canvas size is that the sprites are no longer in the same proportions as they were.
 Previously, the canvas was 600px wide and 450px high; the sprite for the spaceship is 75px wide by 44px tall, which is 12.5% of the canvas width and 10% of its height.
-But now the canvas size has changed, with the result that the spaceship is 16% of the width of the canvas and 12% of its height (i.e. it is relatively larger).
+But now the canvas size has changed; and the spaceship is now 16% of the width of the canvas and 12% of its height (i.e. it is relatively larger).
 This makes the game harder, as the asteroids will reach the ship sooner (they haven't got so far to travel).
 Conversely, on a large screen, the game is too easy: the spaceship takes up less of the canvas and the asteroids are further away.

 The solution is to draw the images onto a larger area of the canvas, so that their dimensions are always in the same ratio to the canvas dimensions.
 In the previous code fragment, I laid the foundation for this by recording the canvas scale factor in a variable outside the `fitCanvas()` function:

     // factor by which to modify canvas width and height var scaleCanvas = 1;

-After the first call to `fitCanvas()`, this variable is set to the canvas scale factor.
-To scale the sprites up, I can apply the same factor to the size of the sprites when they are drawn.
+After the first call to `fitCanvas()`, `scaleCanvas` is set to the canvas scale factor.
+To scale the sprites up, we can apply the same factor to the size of the sprites when they are drawn.
 In the code for the game, the images were previously written to the canvas like this:

     ctx.drawImage(image, x, y, image.width, image.height);